 - (1) Advance arrangements must be made with Condor before any animal will be accepted for carriage. - (2) The passenger assumes full responsibility for the animal.
 Before the animal is accepted for carriage, the passenger must make all necessary arrangements to obtain valid health and vaccination certificates, entry permits, and other documents required by countries, states or territories for entry or transit.
-In the absence of such documentation, the animal will not be accepted for carriage. - (3) The carriage of animals in general is only possible on direct flights.
+In the absence of such documentation, the animal will not be accepted for carriage. - (3) When travel involves more than one carrier, the passenger should verify the policy of each carrier involved in the itinerary and ensure that the requirements of each carrier have been met and that each carrier is aware of and has agreed to carry the animal on its own aircraft.